Add to favorites

 Located in the heart of the Drôme Valley (between Vercors and Provence) this 17th century house is typical of the region and consists of two large buildings that overlook a three-hectare park from the top of a hill.

 The estate is located opposite the Trois Becs mountain in the heart of the Clairette de Die vineyards, an ideal area for nature lovers and outdoor activities.
 White water sports can be enjoyed in the Drôme river or the valley of Roanne.
 Visitors can also try paragliding, gliding, horse-riding, mountain-biking or explore the many hiking trails nearby.
 Not far from here is the forest of Saoû with its famous " synclinal perché ", it is also a great place for climbing, horse-riding and hiking enthusiasts.
 The village of Mirabel-et-Blacons is another gateway to the Vercors Regional Nature Park and the Gervanne Valley.
 Biodiversity is particularly rich there thanks to a favourable climate and well-preserved agriculture – the Drôme is France’s first organic department.
 Fresh waterfalls, stunning cliffs and green landscapes await.
 The medieval tower of Crest is worth the detour for history lovers.
 Artists and craftsmen in the nearby villages offer a wide variety of creations.

 The estate is divided into two parts : the main house with five bedrooms and their private bathroom and toilet.
-The kitchen and the living areas are located in the large vaulted rooms on the ground floor of the main house.
+The kitchen and the living areas are located in the large vaulted rooms on the ground floor.
 They look out over the garden and large terrace.
 The Magnanerie consists of eleven south-facing rooms.
 They all have a bathroom and private toilet.
 Each room has a separate entrance.